 Configure Searchable Attributes for Data Structures in Cache

-A data structure can also be associated with the searchable attributes such as:
+NCache allows you to organize distributed data structures, such as HashSets, Lists, and Queues, by associating them with searchable metadata.
+A data structure can be associated with searchable attributes such as:

 These searchable attributes can be used to query all associated items, as explained in Querying Data Structures.
 For example, a CacheItem and HashSet can belong to the same group.
 These attributes are specified using the DataTypeAttributes class.